Inconsistencies on Your Resume Tell Recruiters You Lack of Attention to Detail

 Take time to ensure that your grammar is 100% correct.

-Avoid long, complicated sentences that may confuse your reader.
+Avoid any long, complicated sentences that may confuse your reader.

 Your spacing between sections should be exactly the same.